 Dr Vivek Vij advises his patients to undergo detoxification in summer and spring and not colder months.
 This is because it prevents strain on the liver and digestive system, allowing for a more effective and balanced cleansing process.

 Chinese medical professionals sometimes start by assessing the liver condition when determining the root of a problem.
 Your general well-being and health are reflected in the condition of your liver.
-The same concepts that underpin acupuncture are also used in acupressure points for the liver, which has been used for hundreds of years in China to heal illness and promote well-being.
+The same concepts that underpin acupuncture are also used in acupressure points for the liver detox, which has been used for hundreds of years in China to heal illness and promote well-being.

-The liver controls the flow of qi, the life-sustaining energy, and stores blood, which transports qi throughout the body and promotes the proper operation of our organs, limbs, and tissues.
-Dr Vivek Vij, renowned for his expertise in the best liver transplant in India, states thatour liver provides the muscles with blood while we are awake.
+The liver controls the flow of Qi, the life-sustaining energy, and stores blood, which transports Qi throughout the body and promotes the proper operation of our organs, limbs, and tissues.
+Dr Vivek Vij, renowned for his expertise in the best liver transplant in India, states that our liver provides the muscles with blood while we are awake.
 Blood returns to the liver to be cleaned during sleep.
 The hun, or soul, which is likewise housed in the liver and departs the body after death, gives us our awareness and feeling of purpose.

 A drab complexion, breakouts, visual issues including bloodshot eyes or hazy vision, muscle weakness, and sleeplessness are all indications of a sick liver.
 Unaccounted-for irritation and rage may point to a liver issue because the liver also assists in regulating emotions.

 Acupressure and other Asian bodywork techniques aim to balance and restore health to the body’s energy pathways, including liver meridian points, while regulating the competing energies of yin (negative energy) and yang (positive energy).
 Many advocates assert that liver acupressure points not only heal the physical body and energy systems, but also the mind, emotions, and soul.
-Some people even hold the view that therapists can transfer the life force (external qi) to a different individual.
+Some people even hold the view that therapists can transfer the life force (external Qi) to a different individual.

-Here are the liver 4 acupuncture points.
+Here are the 4 acupressure points for liver.

 On the body’s midline, three finger widths below the belly button is where the Lower Qi sea is situated.
 The immune system is strengthened and weariness is relieved by stimulating this spot.
 In addition, it aids in boosting the immune system, easing fatigue and general weakness as well as headaches, body pains, abdominal cramps, constipation, and menstrual cramps.
+Press gently with 2–3 fingers for 30–60 seconds.
+Breathe slowly while pressing.

 Between the big and second toes is where this point is situated on the webbing.
 The liver is the most important detoxifying organ, and stimulating this area on both feet alternately aids in regulating and rejuvenating it.
 This point can also be encouraged to treat other health issues, including headaches, lower back discomfort, eyesight issues, menstrual cramps, migraines, and sleeplessness.
+Pinch and hold the space between the big and second toe for 30–60 seconds per foot.
+Do both feet one after the other.

 Shu Mansion is a detoxification point positioned directly behind the collarbone.
 The kidneys, which are important for eliminating pollutants, can have their functioning controlled by applying pressure to this site using acupressure for the liver.
 Additionally, it works well in treating various respiratory issues, including asthma, tightness in the chest, and nasal congestion.
+Use light pressure only for 20–40 seconds.
+Avoid deep force near the collarbone area.

 The breast bone’s middle is a little below this point – its stimulation aids in opening the chest and allowing qi to easily circulate through the lungs.
 Furthermore, it aids in enhancing the immune system and the body’s ability to fight disease, as well as in reducing stress and anxiety.
+Use flat finger pressure for 30–45 seconds.
+Keep your shoulders relaxed and breathe normally.

-The acupressure points for fatty liver are generally quite secure.
+The fatty liver acupressure points are generally quite secure.
 Before attempting any therapy that involves manipulating joints and muscles, such as acupressure, if you have cancer, arthritis, heart disease, or any chronic illness, be sure to speak with your doctor.
-Additionally, confirm the certification and licensing of your Acupressure for liver practitioner.
-In the event of any of the following circumstances, deep tissue treatment, such as acupressure, may need to be avoided:

 Dr Vivek Vij and his team, the leading liver transplant doctor in Delhi, have shared some ways to naturally enhance liver detoxification.
+If you’re looking for acupressure points for liver detox alternative, these may help.

-The qi and blood are moved throughout the body by these locations working in tandem.
+The Qi and blood are moved throughout the body by these locations working in tandem.
 They aid in the opening of all meridians, increase circulation, and the reduction of discomfort throughout the body.
 The greatest experts in that industry should be your first port of call if you’re seeking answers to liver problems.
 You may get all the assistance you need from Dr. Vivek Vij, the first best Liver Transplant Surgeon in india subcontinent to publish a series of laparoscopic donor hepatectomies in “Liver Transplantation.”

 What are the best acupressure points for liver cleansing?